FengJiong-123/Deep_learning/README.md

 If the critical word appears more than 1 times, the food will be falled into multiple category.

+# Model

+The original label came from another problem(human emotional classification).
+However, that model is not a good one for our question due to overfit.
+So we have took way to optimze the model.

 # Environment

 The environment is configured using Google colab